Diseases

 • Therapeutics

-More efficacious/cheaper antibiotics would be valued that could:
+In general, more efficacious/cheaper antibiotics would be valued if they could:

 • make treatment affordable.